-Investigating how Architecture helped Music Evolve and the Impact of Acoustics on behaviour
+Investigating how Architecture helped Music Evolve

 In this studies, I was looking at the ways in which space complements music, and in particular how architecture helped music evolve.
 In short: if these spaces hadn’t been built, these music genres wouldn’t have existed.